nagyesta/lowkey-vault-example-go/README.md

   * [Using FakeCredential](src/lowkey-vault-example_test.go)
   * [Using Managed Identity with DefaultAzureCredential](src/lowkey-vault-example_mi_test.go) (requires Assumed Identity to run)

+> [!NOTE]
-Note: In order to better understand what is needed in general to make similar examples work, please find a generic overview [here](https://github.com/nagyesta/lowkey-vault/wiki/Example:-How-can-you-use-Lowkey-Vault-in-your-tests).
+> In order to better understand what is needed in general to make similar examples work, please find a generic overview [here](https://github.com/nagyesta/lowkey-vault/wiki/Example:-How-can-you-use-Lowkey-Vault-in-your-tests).

 ### Usage